jawa-the-hutt/aurelia-template-factory/README.md

 ** In the current version of the plugin it's not setup to allow the standard HTML component to have it's html attributes set.
 That will come in a future update.

 ### template-factory
-The template-factory component is where you will setup the options and bindings for the templated component.
+The template-factory component is where you will setup the options and bindings for the templated custom component.
+Your Aurelia app already has to be aware of the custom component in some other way.
+Either through require statements in your view that is calling the `template-factory` component, using the local `feature` plugin like interface or from some other plugin you've brought in (eg the Kendo UI Bridge).
 To use the plugin you can create a view/view-model as below:

 **In your View:**
 ```